IMPRESS: History

 On 26 March 2019, Impress was reconfirmed as the UK's approved, independent press regulator by the Press Recognition Panel (PRP).
 The PRP clarified that "This means that, amongst other things, Impress is independent of the print and online publishers it regulates, is appropriately funded, and has systems in place to protect the public."

 Member publications

 Impress currently regulates more than 100 publishers, publishing over 200 publications across the UK.
 The full list of Impress's regulated titles is available on its website.

-The following publications have joined Impress:
+As of 2021 the following publications were members: